-Another reason why Christian Science is not readily understood is that the teachings of Christian Science are "... in advance of the age ..." and therefore we should "... not deny our need of its spiritual unfoldment" (S. & H.371:24).
-Listen to this: "Centuries will intervene before the statement of the inexhaustible topics of Science and Health is sufficiently understood to be fully demonstrated" (Ret.84:1).
-This indicates that we cannot understand the textbook just by slowly, conscientiously and intelligently reading it through a few times.
+Another reason why Christian Science is not readily understood is that the teachings of Christian Science are "...in advance of the age..." and therefore we should "...not deny our need of its spiritual unfoldment" (S&H 371:24).
+Listen to this:

+"Centuries will intervene before the statement of the inexhaustible topics of Science and Health is sufficiently understood to be fully demonstrated" (Ret.84:1).

+This indicates that we cannot understand the Textbook just by slowly, conscientiously, and intelligently reading it through a few times.
 She says it takes centuries.
-Does she mean that the textbook should be read through for centuries?
+Does she mean that the Textbook should be read through for centuries?
 Not at all!
-As the textbook is in advance of the age, she foresees that as the age advances students will approach the textbook with a new and more advanced model of thought, which is better adapted to unlock the spiritual secrets embedded in the text.
+As the Textbook is in advance of the age, she foresees that as the age advances students will approach the Textbook with a new and more advanced model of thought, which is better adapted to unlock the spiritual secrets embedded in the text.
 Therefore, a better understanding is a matter, not of reading the same text over and over again, but rather of studying the text with the right model of consciousness.
-If our model of consciousness evolves, so does our understanding of the textbook.
-Let us remember, however, that "the great element of reform is not born of human wisdom; it draws not its life from human organizations ..."
-(Peo.1:1).
+If our model of consciousness evolves, so does our understanding of the Textbook.
+Let us remember, however, that "the great element of reform is not born of human wisdom; it draws not its life from human organizations..."
+(Peo.
+1:1).
 This evolution is divinely individual.

-In view of the prediction that it will take centuries for Science and Health to be fully understood it is interesting to ask if some important future changes can be foreseen.
+In view of the prediction that it will take centuries for Science and Health to be fully understood, it is interesting to ask if some important future changes can be foreseen.
 Mary Baker Eddy made several such prophecies.
-Writing in 1887 that the age was only prepared to accept "the Science of physical harmony", she foresaw that "in less than another fifty years His name will be magnified in the apprehension of this new subject ..."
-(Un.6:10,28), namely the Science of spiritual harmony or divine Science.
-As we shall see later, the mid-1930's brought this new subject to the forefront.
+Writing in 1887 that the age was only prepared to accept "the Science of physical harmony," she foresaw that "in less than another fifty years His name will be magnified in the apprehension of this new subject..."
+(Un.
+6:10, 28), namely the Science of spiritual harmony or divine Science.
+As we shall see later, the mid-1930s brought this new subject to the forefront.

-In a signed statement (according to an expert authority: summer 1909) she made another prophecy: "I calculate that about one half century more will bring to the front the man that God has equipped to lift aloft His standard of Christian Science."
-(Divinity Course and General Collectanea, p.97) Here again we have an indication that Mary Baker Eddy expected new periods of progress, evolving the understanding of the idea of Science.
+In a signed statement (according to an expert authority: Summer 1909) she made another prophecy:

+"I calculate that about one half century more will bring to the front the man that God has equipped to lift aloft His standard of Christian Science."

+Here again we have an indication that Mary Baker Eddy expected new periods of progress, evolving the understanding of the idea of Science.
 As in other sciences, we should therefore culture the expectation of an influx of new ways of approaching our subject.
 Without such revolutions of consciousness any science will get into a rut and stagnate.
 Do we want this to happen to the most important of all sciences, Christian Science?

-Keynote of the textbook: Science and understanding
+Keynote of the Textbook: Science and understanding

 In understanding Christian Science two main questions have to be investigated.
 The first question is: What is the subject that has to be understood?
 The subject of this investigation is the revelation of the divine Principle of Christian Science.
-This is stated in the textbook.
+This is stated in the Textbook.
 It presents what must be understood.
 But this is not the theme of the present talk.
-The second great question, the one that concerns us here, is: How can we understand the subject of our investigation - the textbook?
-The answer Mary Baker Eddy gives is: through Science and understanding - that is, through scientific understanding, not through belief and faith, not through religious emotions and sentiments, not through reading and re-reading.
-Therefore we have to know what is meant by the term 'science' and by the term 'understanding'.
+The second great question, the one that concerns us here, is: How can we understand the subject of our investigation-the Textbook?
+The answer Mary Baker Eddy gives is: through Science and understanding.
+That is, we must approach the Textbook through scientific understanding; not through belief and faith, not through religious emotions and sentiments, and not through reading and re-reading.
+Therefore, it is imperative that we know what is meant by the terms "science" and "understanding."